kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 #### Repository example { #repository-example }

-Example of a complete repository with all the basic methods for operating an entity for [Postgres SQL](https://postgrespro.com/docs/postgresql):
+Example of a complete repository with all the basic methods for operating a view for [Postgres SQL](https://postgrespro.com/docs/postgresql):

 ===! ":fontawesome-brands-java: `Java`"